atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 I
 34 .'
-“Husbands, Madam, " said Dermot, “are but too often insenfible of the m
-“blessings they enjoy in the possession “of the moss charming women in the “world.
-There are, however, other “men neither blind, to their beauties, I
-“nor indifferent about them; and a woman who is either ill-treated, or “neglected by a churlissh husband, has “the fairest pretence imaginable to “make herself happy with the atten “tions of any other man."
+Husbands, Madam, " said Dermot, are but too often insenfible of the m blessings they enjoy in the possession of the moss charming women in the world.
+There are, however, other men neither blind, to their beauties, I nor indifferent about them; and a woman who is either ill-treated, or neglected by a churlissh husband, has the fairest pretence imaginable to make herself happy with the atten tions of any other man."
 9
 This civil speech, and the glances .with which it was accompanied, gave Mrs. Selby a pleasure which she could not conceal.
-She Smirked, and drew up her head, and.sidled in her chair. - Then, holding out the letter to Fanny, 4 she cried, with a coquettish air, “Here,
-“girl; do you read it; for there js more
+She Smirked, and drew up her head, and.sidled in her chair. - Then, holding out the letter to Fanny, 4 she cried, with a coquettish air, Here, girl; do you read it; for there js more
 /
 .
 35
-more about you than anybody elfe “in it." — And she spoke the truth.
+more about you than anybody elfe in it." — And she spoke the truth.
 Fanny, though she, like other young people, loved pleasure, had more sense.. more taste for rational amusements, than her mother or her filler: she had,, .also, more sensibility;; that account,, therefore, and because she had always taken more pains to please him. than.; Maria did, her father was really the fondest: of her; and, believing that she. would mind what he said more than her: stster or her mother, he had wrote to desire them to send her dovvn. to him, if tt they would not come themselves; ■• being. assured, he Said,, that fie had not So far